 - Take the woodruff key from the crank pin.
 It will not be needed anymore and prevent assembly.
-If you forget this right at start, you will have to take the whole new unit off again to get access to the key. - No worry over this lost woodruff.
+If you forget this right at start, you will have to take the whole new unit off again to get access to the key.

 - Check whether there is still a small dowel at the circumference of the dynamo seat.
-This is part of the old dynamo arrangement preventing the customer from installing the original unit wrong side up. - If the dowel is still there, it has to be removed (it can be pulled with a pair of pliers). - If the pin is left untreated, the new plate will not be sitting level to engine and that will cause the new rotor to touch the coils, leading to total destruction of the material.
+This is part of the old alternator arrangement preventing the customer from installing the original unit wrong side up. - If the dowel is still there, it has to be removed (it can be pulled with a pair of pliers). - If the pin is left untreated, the new plate will not be sitting level to engine and that will cause the new rotor to touch the coils, leading to total destruction of the material.